-Katrina Hart, non-executive Director (aged 49)
+Katrina Hart, non-executive Director (aged 50)

 Mrs Hart spent her executive career in corporate finance and equity research advising, analysing and commenting on a broad range of businesses operating in the wealth and asset management sectors.
-During this period, she accumulated an in-depth understanding of the dynamics and operational drivers of fund management and worked very closely with some of the most respected companies in the sector.
-Latterly, she was a highly rated financials analyst at HSBC, Bridgewater Group Plc and headed up the financials research team at Canaccord Genuity Inc. Mrs Hart is a non-executive director and Chairman Designate of BlackRock Frontiers Investment Trust plc, Keystone Positive Change Investment Trust plc, JP Morgan UK Smaller Companies Trust plc and Montanaro Asset Management Limited.
-Mrs Hart was formerly a non-executive director of Premier Miton Group Plc and of Polar Capital Global Financials Trust plc.
+During this period, she accumulated an in-depth understanding of the commercial dynamics and operational drivers of asset management and worked very closely with some of the most respected companies in the sector.
+Latterly, she was a highly rated financials analyst at HSBC, Bridgewater Group Plc and headed up the financials research team at Canaccord Genuity Inc. Mrs Hart is Chairman of BlackRock Frontiers Investment Trust plc, Senior Independent Director of Keystone Positive Change Investment Trust plc, Chair designate of JP Morgan UK Small Cap Growth and Income plc and a non-executive Director of Montanaro Asset Management Limited.
+Mrs Hart was formerly a non-executive Director of Premier Miton Group Plc and Polar Capital Global Financials Trust plc.